 - To participate in the course, you’ll need to be an ACA member.
 You can join here and sign up as an instructor candidate.

 - You will need to own a personal copy of the ACA Instructor Manual (either the spiral-bound copy($25) or the CD($15)).
 These can be purchased here.
 Please read and be familiar with this manual before coming to class.

-- To become certified, you must provide proof of current first aid and age-appropriate CPR certifications (appropriate to the age of students you will be teaching, e.g. “Adult”).
+- Before teaching as an ACA Instructor, you must have current first aid and age-appropriate CPR certifications (appropriate to the age of students you will be teaching, e.g. “Adult”).
 The CPR certification must have a hands-on component of the training (i.e. can’t be completely done on the internet).

-- Before being recommended for certification, you must join and pay dues of $25 to the ACA Safety Education and Instruction Council (SEIC).
+- Before your certification becomes effective, you must join and pay dues of $25 to the ACA Safety Education and Instruction Council (SEIC).
 This fee can be paid in advance on the ACA website or can be paid in the course.
 Once certified, this is an annual due, in addition to annual ACA membership if you want to retain your certification.